GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Importing features

 The following snippet imports the most commonly used functionality from GT4Py.
-These are all that's needed to run all the code snippets below.
-Numpy is also needed for the examples in this guide.
+These are all that's needed to run all the code snippets in this document.
+Numpy is also used for the examples.

 ```{code-cell} ipython3
 import numpy as np